Connecting UConn with Communities Near and Far

 The Programs & Scholars Databases showcase the wide range of community-engaged work happening across the University of Connecticut.

-Service Learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
+Community Engaged Teaching is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.

 Community Engagement Awards